-Inspectors with the Division of Long Term Care visit nursing homes every nine to 15 months to assess adequacy of staffing, quality of care, cleanliness of facilities, and compliance with federal standards.
+Inspectors with the Division of Long Term Care visit nursing homes every nine to 15 months to assess the adequacy of staffing, quality of care, cleanliness of facilities, and compliance with federal standards.
 They also investigate individual complaints.

-If you believe abuse or neglect has resulted in serious injury, we advise you register a complaint and request an investigation be done as soon as possible.
+If you believe abuse or neglect has resulted in serious injury, we advise you to register a complaint and request an investigation be done as soon as possible.
 Complaints can be filed online with the Indiana State Department of Health, or calls can be made to the state’s toll-free complaint number, 1-800-246-8909.

 As nursing homes and long-term care facilities should be held accountable and legally liable for cases of abuse or neglect, it is recommended that you speak with experienced nursing home neglect lawyers about your legal options and rights.
 The nursing home neglect lawyers at Baker & Gilchrist have over 60 years of combined litigation experience and are committed to helping families whose loved ones have been seriously injured as a result of nursing home abuse, neglect or malpractice in Indiana.